All you need to know about Business Activity Statements

 PAYG instalments on a BAS relate to the ATO looking for an annual tax estimate for a company and demanding a “prepayment” of this amount.

-What specifically appears on a Business Activity Statement will depend entirely on your business.
+What specifically appears on your BAS will depend entirely on your business.
 A BAS can include some or all of the following payments:

 - Goods and services tax (GST)

 - Pay as you go (PAYG) income tax instalment